rredford/YouTubeDataToRSS/README.md

 If there is error "TypeError: 'encoding' is an invalid keyword argument for this function", then you will need to change python in command above to python3.\
 \
 \
+Note this guide does NOT work on "Brand" accounts anymore.
+Only normal accounts.\
 How to get JSON file with only all youtube subscriptions:\
 1: be at youtube homepage, logged in.\
 2: click your account icon at top right.\